the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-conflicts.md

 * Employment or voluntary involvement
 * Collaborations with advocacy groups related to the content of the research output
 * Grants to the author or organisation
-* Personal fees (e.g. honoraria, consulting fees, lecture fees)
+* Personal fees (honoraria, consulting fees, lecture fees)
-* Intellectual property (e.g. patents, copyrights, royalties)
+* Intellectual property (patents, copyrights, royalties)
 * Stock or share ownership
 * Benefits related to the development of products

 ### Examples of non-financial conflict of interest:
-* Gifts (e.g. equipment, tools, software)
+* Gifts (equipment, tools, software)
 * Access to data repositories
 * Holding a position on boards
 * Close relationships with editors at the journal
-* Competing interests (e.g. personal, political, religious, academic)
+* Competing interests (personal, political, religious, academic)
-* Involvement in legal action (e.g. paper retraction)
+* Involvement in legal action (paper retraction)

 ## Use cases
 We present below some use cases where the scientific and public communities/initiatives have flagged potential COI, and how the editorial team has handled the situation.